HoyongJeong/liquidScint/README.md

 ```

 ### Graphical Mode
-Executing `./liquidScint -g` will open w GUI window like,
+Executing `./liquidScint -g` will open a GUI window like,
 ![GUI1](./assets/g1.png)

 Typing a command such as `/run/beamOn 1` generates a primary particle: